Mas Borracho

+Recording

+The album was recorded at Michael Vail Blum's Titan Studios in Sherman Oaks, Los Angeles, and mastered by Brian Gardner at Bernie Grundman Mastering.

+The liner notes do not mention a producer, but credit Michael Vail Blum for engineering and mixing.

 Critical reception

 The Sunday Herald Sun called the band "as technically perfect as any outfit", writing that the album contains "such perfect slow-funk tracks as 'Lock It In The Pocket' and 'Borracho'."
 Rock Hard wrote that "the music is as always: well played, pleasantly live-like and powerfully produced.
 But that doesn't hide the fact that Mike [Muir] and the like present us nothing more than boring funk-metal-rock with typically thin vocals."

 Track listing

 All songs by Mike Muir and Dean Pleasants, except where noted.